kenahoo/RHadoop-Wiki/Efficient-rmr-techniques.md

   that users turn on profiling of the nodes during development and share their observations.
 We would be interested in taking a look at the results and helping with either code optimizations or, where warranted, optimizations in `rmr` itself.
 * Binary formats.
 Right now the default format is based on JSON (two JSON objects per line separated by a tab, for streaming compatibility).
-This is great for learning and debugging and also for interoperability with other data source (after all, we expect `rmr` to work mostly from non-`rmr` sources for the foreseeable future, see for instance AVRO-808 for the different possibilities) but not the most space efficient representation.
+This is great for learning and debugging and also for interoperability with other data sources (after all, we expect `rmr` to work mostly from non-`rmr` sources for the foreseeable future, see for instance AVRO-808 for the different possibilities) but not the most space efficient representation.
 On the positive side, we convert to a and from JSON using RJSONIO, which has been optimized for large object conversion (read, written partly in C).
-There are different opinions out here as whether streaming can be used with binary formats
+There are different opinions out here as to whether streaming can be used with binary formats
   (see [this blog entry](http://mail-archives.apache.org/mod_mbox/avro-user/201004.mbox/%3C20100422031942.GB28156@kiwi.sharlinx.com%3E) and
   AVRO-512) but arguably HADOOP-1722 settles the question in the positive.
 Dumbo, a streaming-based library for python, has access to AVRO files through a Java class that [performs a conversion](http://www.tomslabs.com/index.php/2011/06/use-avro-with-dumbo-for-hadoop-jobs/)